dejanpls/calculator/README.md

 ### Details

-This fundamentals final project is going to combine everything I’ve learned so far:
+This <a href="https://dejanpls.github.io/calculator/">fundamentals final project</a> is going to combine everything I’ve learned so far:

 * Make an on-screen calculator using JavaScript, HTML, and CSS.
-* Enable keyboard as well as button click `input`.
+* Enable keyboard as well as button click input into display area (`input`).
 * Division by zero shows a funny error message.